 10 Easy Hacks for Healthier Cooking

-Learning to cook healthier isn’t as easy as it seems, especially for those who have been cooking a certain way for years and years.
+Learning to cook healthier and in a lower calorie way isn’t as easy as it seems, especially for those who have been cooking a certain way for years and years.

 My mother is a prime example, she cooks the way her mother did, my grandma cooked the way her mother did, and so on…